Atlas Copco Air Compressors in Scotland

 Remote Monitoring of Your Air Compressor

-If you purchase an Atlas Copco Compressor from Design Air Scoltand, this unit will come with an in-built SMART Box (subject to model).
+If you purchase an Atlas Copco Compressor from Design Air Scoltand Scotland, the unit will come with an in-built SMART Box or Elektronikon® controller (subject to model).

-This box allows you and us to remotely access your compressors running parameters from any web browser.
+This box allows you and us to remotely access your compressor’s running parameters from any web browser via SmartLink connectivity.

-This in turn allows us to accurately plan in when service work is due, diagnose any issues before sending an engineer to a breakdown and also allows us to proactively take action on any warnings that may arise before they cause the compressor to trip.
+This, in turn, allows us to accurately plan when service work is due and diagnose any issues before sending an engineer to a breakdown.
+It also enables us to proactively take action on any warnings that may arise before they cause the compressor to trip.

-As such, at Design Air Scotland we can ensure that your compressor is kept running in pristine condition.
+As such, at Design Air Scotland, we can ensure that your compressor remains in pristine condition.

 Atlas Copco have got an unparalleled reputation for producing solid and reliable air compressors.
 This is for good reason.
 Each compressor utilises Atlas Copco’s state of the art compression element and is constructed to the highest standards utilising high quality materials.
 As a result, these compressors can withstand the harshest of environments and running conditions.
 As long as the compressor is correctly serviced and operated within it’s limitations, the performance of the compressor is guaranteed for up to 7 years.